Euphredes/Greanleaf/README.txt

 this train only moves forward.

 XIX.
-when walking, I envision orbs of light being absorbed into my body.
+When walking, I envision orbs of light being absorbed into my body.

 XX.
-when sitting or laying down, I envision the tides of the beach being absorbed into my body.
+When sitting or laying down, I envision the tides of the beach being absorbed into my body.

 XXI.
-when sitting or laying down, I envision being bound by chains into stillness.
+When sitting or laying down, I envision being bound by chains into stillness.

 XXII.
-walking is how I earn what I show up for.
+Walking is how I earn what I show up for.

 XXIII.
 I let my body and mind become loose or